 - 6.29 In view of the significance of the projected growth in older households, the Toolkit enables projections to be made of the numbers of pensioner households requiring designated, sheltered or extra-care housing.
-Following extensive research undertaken by Housing Vision, these have been calculated using the following methodology: - Stage 1: Needs Groups established within the wider older person's population; - Stage 2: Need adjusted according to local conditions; - Stage 3: housing options linked to Needs Groups; - Stage 4: estimate of the proportion within each Needs Group that in any one year is likely to want to make use of these different options; and - Stage 5: the need for housing translated into the number of units of service required. - 6.30 The requirement for 3 types of specialised housing has been determined: - Designated: housing, such as private sector retirement apartments, which includes the following features: - fully adapted accommodation; - integrated alarm with staff response when required; - facilitation of mutual support; and - opportunities for social activities. - Sheltered or Supported: as Designated Housing above but providing personal support to residents as required; - Extra Care: housing which crosses the boundary between highlevel support needs and high-level care needs, with a larger proportion in the latter category.
-Calculations of the requirement for this type of accommodation have been applied to the 75+ population.

-6.31 The following table summarises the specialised housing required for older people between 2011 and 2031 and the number of under-occupying pensioner households.
+Following extensive research undertaken by Housing Vision, these have been calculated using the following methodology: - Stage 1: Needs Groups established within the wider older person's population; - Stage 2: Need adjusted according to local conditions;

+- Stage 3: housing options linked to Needs Groups; - Stage 4: estimate of the proportion within each Needs Group that in any one year is likely to want to make use of these different options; and - Stage 5: the need for housing translated into the number of units of service required. - 6.30 The need for 3 types of specialised housing has been determined: - Designated: housing, such as private sector retirement apartments, which includes the following features: - fully adapted accommodation; - integrated alarm with staff response when required; - facilitation of mutual support; and - opportunities for social activities. - Sheltered or Supported: as Designated Housing above but providing personal support to residents as required; - Extra Care: housing which crosses the boundary between highlevel support needs and high-level care needs, with a larger proportion in the latter category.
+Calculations of the need for this type of accommodation have been applied to the 75+ population. - 6.31 The following table summarises the specialised housing required for older people between 2011 and 2031 and the number of underoccupying pensioner households.
 Please note that this table is a subset of the overall housing needs above.
 Whilst providers may decide to provide larger accommodation, all of this housing meets a minimum 1 bed requirement.

-Table 6.6: projected specialised housing needs of older households for St Albans City and District, 2011-2031
+Table 6.6: projected specialised housing needs of older households for StAlbans City and District, 2011-2031

+Under-

+65+ 65+ Extra Specialised occupying

-65+ Households 65+ totals Designated Sheltered Extra Care Specialised Total Under- occupying (56.0%)
+Households totals Designated Sheltered Care Total (56.0%)

 2011 14,603 919 438 803 2,160 8,184

 2031 21,903 1,378 657 1,205 3,240 12,275

 Increase 7,300 459 219 402 1,080 4,091

-(Source: Housing Vision, St Albans and District Housing Needs Toolkit)
+(Source: Housing Vision, St Albans City and District HMA and Housing Needs Toolkit)

-- Based on an estimated current requirement for 2,160 specialised units of accommodation in the St Albans and District, there is a projected requirement for 1,080 additional units to be provided between 2011 and 2031 including 402 Extra Care housing units from a current requirement of 803. - Hertfordshire County Council (HCC) identify a total of 852 residential care and residential with nursing care places at 2013 which compares closely with the estimated requirement for 803 Extra Care places identified above.
-They have also produced projections of the requirement for residential and flexi-care to 2030 but these are not directly comparable with Housing Vision projections as they identify the future requirement for HCC-funded places only.
+• Based on an estimated current need for 2,160 specialised units of accommodation in the St Albans and District, there is a projected need for 1,080 additional units to be provided between 2011 and 2031 including 402 Extra Care housing units from a current need of 803.

+Hertfordshire County Council (HCC) identify a total of 852 residential care and residential with nursing care places at 2013 which compares closely with the estimated need for 803 Extra Care places identified above.
+They have also produced projections of the need for residential and flexi-care to 2030 but these are not directly comparable with Housing Vision projections as they identify the future need for HCCfunded places only.